Reshika0504/Reshika0504/README.md

 ## About

-B.Tech ECE, VIT Vellore (CGPA 8.64) - **Class of 2026.** Currently an **SDE Intern at I Am Still Alive**, a healthcare startup building an oncology and survivorship education platform — working on full-stack feature development and AI-assisted engineering workflows with cross-functional stakeholders.
+B.Tech ECE, VIT Vellore (CGPA 8.60) — **Class of 2026.** Currently an **SDE Intern at I Am Still Alive**, a healthcare startup building an oncology and survivorship education platform — shipping full-stack features and using AI-assisted workflows alongside cross-functional stakeholders.
+Previously interned at Netcon Technologies, contributing to a network-monitoring dashboard under the BharatNet project.

 Backend-first engineer: Node.js, Redis, MongoDB, REST API design, auth systems (JWT/RBAC), and caching at scale.
 Comfortable end-to-end — from system design to deployment.

-**Actively interviewing for SDE I / Backend / Full Stack roles**, graduating 2026.
+**Actively interviewing for SDE I / Backend / Full Stack roles**, graduating May 2026.

----

-## Experience

-**SWE Intern · I Am Still Alive** — *Healthcare / HealthTech* &nbsp;|&nbsp; *Current*

-Contributing to the development of the organization's oncology and survivorship education platform.

-- Building and enhancing full-stack web applications using modern development technologies
-- Collaborating with stakeholders to deliver scalable, user-focused software solutions
-- Leveraging AI-assisted development workflows to accelerate feature development and innovation

-**Software Developer Intern · Netcon Technologies** — *Jul–Aug 2024, Raipur*

-- Contributed to frontend development of an internal dashboard monitoring GP network connectivity under the BharatNet project
-- Worked with backend/data teams to consume APIs and surface real-time network data

 ---